cmfitzg2/12cb/README.md

 # How to operation
 #### Easy to operation, simple:

 After installing the JRE, simply download the executable JAR included in this project, save it anywhere, and run it.
+If your browser gives you trouble, try downloading the .zip version, which just contains the JAR inside it.

 #### Difficult to operation, complex: